teamm8software/teamm8/README.md

 This is a javafx project.

-While designing UI Helvetica font family is used.
+While designing UI Helvetica font family is used so if you have Helvetica fonts installed on your local machine UI will be displayed as it is expected.

+To compile the project it is recommended you to have gradle installed on your machine.
+To install gradle follow instructions at https://gradle.org/install/